Relentless freshman quarterback Dante Moore is working to make UCLA a national power

 Some things he hasn’t kept to himself.
 Moore gave a young boy dressed in school colors his glove after the San Diego State game.
 A week later, before reporters left the interview room, he launched into an unprompted monologue about how impressed he was with running back Anthony Adkins’ weight loss.

-Coaches continue to be won over by his dedication, Kelly saying he often finds Moore in the practice facility watching game footage well into the evening.
+Coaches continue to be won over by his dedication, Kelly saying he often finds Moore in the practice facility watching game video well into the evening.

 “He’s not just out there winging it,” Kelly said.
 “I mean, it's a position of preparation and the more prepared you are, the more confidence you have.
 But I think he’s got a lot of those intangible qualities that you look for in that position.”